 foobarin your codebase.
 For more information, see the documentation about configuring import discovery in config files.
 The

-To silence all missing import errors for all libraries in your codebase, invoke mypy with the
+To suppress all missing import errors for all libraries in your codebase, invoke mypy with the

 We recommend using this approach only as a last resort: it’s equivalent to adding a

 # type: ignoreto all unresolved imports in your codebase.